-Prior to its release in May, Tom Arkin of the Catholic League previewed the film "There Be Dragons" and found it inspiring.
+Tom Arkin of the Catholic League previewed "There Be Dragons" and found it inspiring.
+It opens May 6.
 Here is his review:

 Academy-Award-nominated director Roland Joffe's film, "There Be Dragons," is a fictional account based on the life of the canonized saint Father Josemaria Escrivá, founder of Opus Dei.